-D. Significant Jump Measurements and Dynamic Dependencies
+D. Jump Dynamics

-To begin, the first row in Tables 3A-C reports the proportion of days with significant jumps for each of the three markets based on the $Z{1,t}$ statistic as a function of the significance level, α .
-Although the use of α 's in excess of 0.5 has the intended effect of reducing the number of days with jumps, the procedure still identifies many more significant jumps than would be expected if the underlying price process was continuous.
-Comparing the jump intensities across the three markets, the foreign exchange and the T-Bond markets generally exhibit the highest proportion of jumps, whereas the stock market has the lowest.26 For instance, employing a cutoff of $\alpha = 0.999$, or $\Phi{\alpha} = 3.090$, results in 417, 244, and 424 significant jumps for each of the three markets respectively, all of which far exceed the expected three jumps for a continuous price process (0.001 times 3,045 and 3,213, respectively).
+To begin, the first row in Tables 3A-C reports the proportion of days with significant jumps for each of the three markets based on the $Z{1,t}$ statistic as a function of the significance level, $\alpha$ .
+Although the use of $\alpha$ 's in excess of 0.5 has the intended effect of reducing the number of days with jumps, the procedure still identifies many more significant jumps than would be expected if the underlying price process was continuous.
+Comparing the jump intensities across the three markets, the foreign exchange and the T-Bond markets generally exhibit the highest proportion of jumps, whereas the stock market has the lowest.
+For instance, employing a cutoff of $\alpha = 0.999$ , or $\Phi{\alpha} = 3.090$ , results in 417, 244, and 424 significant jumps for each of the three markets respectively, all of which far exceed the expected three jumps for a continuous price process (0.001 times 3,045 and 3,213, respectively).
 Indeed, all of the daily jump proportions are much higher than the jump intensities estimated with specific parametric jump diffusion models applied to daily or coarser frequency returns, which typically suggest only a few jumps a year; see, e.g., the estimates for the S&P500 in Andersen, Benzoni and Lund (2002).
-Intuitively, just as the stock market crash of 1987 and the corresponding large negative daily return on October 17 isn't visible in the time series of annual equity returns, many of the jumps identified by the high-frequency based realized variation measures employed here will invariably be blurred in the coarser daily or lower frequency returns through an aliasing type phenomenon.
+Intuitively, just as the stock market crash of 1987 and the corresponding large negative daily return on October 17 is not visible in the time series of annual equity returns, many of the jumps identified by the high-frequency based realized variation measures employed here will invariably be hidden in the coarser daily or lower frequency returns.